The Easiest Guitar Chords Beginners Should Know

 Play Songs

-One of the best ways to memorize chords is to use them in songs.
+One of the best ways to memorize chords is to use them in songs and compositions.
 Start with simple songs that use the chords you’re learning.

 Common Mistakes and How to Avoid Them